 The clinic, held at Gloria Parks Community Center in Buffalo on Sept.
 27, offered balance and strength assessments, and assessments of medications’ risk of increasing falls.
 Students also performed bone density screenings to identify participants at risk for osteoporosis or osteopenia.

 A student career networking event and interview day was held on Sep.
-22 in Kapoor Hall.
-The event gives students the opportunity to network with potential employers and obtain information about career and employment options.
+22. The event gives students the opportunity to network with potential employers and obtain information about career and employment options.

 Companies and organizations participating included Buffalo VA Medical Center, Niagara Falls Memorial Medical Center, the Pharmacists Society of the State of New York, Rite Aid, Tops Markets, Walgreens and Wegmans.